 In reality, many “patient satisfaction” surveys are actually trying to objectively determine whether the necessary processes are in place for an optimal patient experience.
 In fact, HCAHPS asks

 “‘how often’ or whether patients experienced a critical aspect of hospital care, rather than whether they were ‘satisfied’ with their care.”
 The terms are closely related, however, and if a hospital can improve the concrete details of patient experience, they have a better chance of improving in the much more subjective area of patient satisfaction.

 Patient Experience and Outcomes

 Patient experience is a quality area measured under the 2016 CMS Hospital Value-Based Purchasing (VBP) Program.
 Patient experience accounts for 25 percent of a hospital’s VBP score.
-In addition, patient experience is one of the three tenets of the “Triple Aim” of healthcare:
+In addition, patient experience is one of the three tenets of the “Triple Aim”

 - Improving the patient experience of care

 - Improving the health of populations